 Step 4 – Match Presentation

-You will be invited by a social worker to a one-hour meeting where they will present a number of potential Friends.
+You will be invited by a social worker to a one-hour meeting where they will present several potential Friends.
 You will participate in choosing the person with a disability you would like to be matched with.

 Step 5 – Additional Training/Information Confirmation